goatshriek/stumpless/docs/style.md

    Windows functions to delineate ASCII vs. wide string arguments.
 Keep in mind that this is different though; stumpless uses multibyte strings otherwise, not just ASCII!
+ * **`new` constructors and `destroy` destructors** Constructors with "new" in the name, such as `stumpless_new_entry`, allocate the memory for a new structure and return it after initializing it.
+Structures created this way should be destroyed using the "destroy" destructors, which deallocate any memory needed to, such as `stumpless_destroy_entry_and_contents`.
+ * **`load` constructors and `unload` destructors** Constructors with "load" in the name do the same setup as the "new" constructors, but instead of dynamically allocating memory for the structure they populate a structure provided as a parameter.
+These are often faster, as they use fewer dynamic memory allocation routines.
+Structures initialized this way must be destroyed using the "unload" destructors.
+One such pair of functions is `stumpless_load_entry` and `stumpless_unload_entry`.
+ * **`open` constructors** Functions that use "open" instead of "new" or "load" do the same as a "new" constructor, but also move them to an opened state.
+   Currently, only network targets may be in a state other than open, if the connection with the log endpoint is not active.